 Why are some governments more effective in promoting transformative economic change than others?
 This question has long engaged scholars across political science, sociology, and economic history.
-It has gained renewed urgency for advanced industrialized economies as their governments have taken on a more active role during the 2008/09 financial crisis and COVID-19 pandemic (Lipscy 2020, Hochstetler 2020).
-In addition, intensifying concerns over climate change have refocused attention on the role of the state in facilitating transformational change in the energy sector (Aklin and Urpelainen 2018, Stokes 2020, Ross, Hazlett, and Mahdavi 2017, Colgan, Green, and Hale 2020, Hochstetler 2020).
+It has gained renewed urgency for advanced industrialized economies as their governments have taken on a more active role during the 2008/09 financial crisis and COVID-19 pandemic (e.g., Lipscy 2020).
+In addition, intensifying concerns over climate change have refocused attention on the role of the state in facilitating transformational change in the energy sector (Aklin and Urpelainen 2018; Stokes 2020; Ross, Hazlett, and Mahdavi 2017; Colgan, Green, and Hale 2020; Hochstetler 2020).

-We define an economic transformation as a structural change that fundamentally and sustainably reconfigures economic activity.
-Policy-driven economic transformations often focus on enhancing growth and productivity, but they can also address externalities such as mitigating energy security vulnerabilities and climate change.
-A central challenge policymakers face in facilitating transformative change is opposition from economic interests that stand to lose from change (Olson 1982).
-Structural economic change reallocates resources across and within economic sectors, creating winners and losers.
-Incumbent interest groups can resist and block change through counter-mobilization, and voters can express their displeasure at the ballot box.
-The politics of economic transformation thus raise fundamental questions about the conditions under which policymakers can override such opposition.
+We define an economic transformation as a structural change that fundamentally and durably reconfigures economic activity.
+Policy-driven economic transformations can advance long-term aggregate welfare.
+Historically, they have often focused on enhancing economic growth and productivity, but they can also reduce inequality, improve health or education, enhance energy security, and mitigate climate change.
+A central challenge policymakers face in facilitating transformative change is opposition from interests that stand to lose from change (Olson 1982).
+Structural economic change reallocates resources across and within sectors, creating winners and losers.
+Incumbent interest groups can resist and block change through counter-mobilization (e.g., Hacker and Pierson 2011; Mildenberger 2020; Olson 1965), and voters can express their displeasure at the ballot box (Jacobs 2011; Pierson 1996; Stokes 2016).
+The politics of economic transformation thus raise fundamental questions about the conditions under which policymakers can override such opposition to enhance aggregate welfare over the long run.